rramadeu/PolyMolRel_SupMat/README.md

 Journal/Issue/Year: TBA

 ## Before running:
 All the scripts were evaluated under Linux Ubuntu 20.04.
 Before run it, verify if `PedigreeSim` and `PolyRelatedness` software are fully working.
 For `PedigreeSim` you need to have Java Runtime Environment installed. `PedigreeSim` details at https://www.wur.nl/en/show/Software-PedigreeSim.htm. `PolyRelatedness` details at https://github.com/huangkang1987/polyrelatedness.
 In addition, you need to have `R` and `AGHmatrix` package installed.
 Details in https://cran.r-project.org/ and https://cran.r-project.org/package=AGHmatrix respectivally.

+This is a comprehensive set of scripts designed to be able to run in a personal computer.
+In practice for a higher number of replicates you would need to split the `for loops` into parallel computation.
+The details on this task depends upon your computational cluster specifications.

 Any question, please open an `Issue` here in this page or send me an e-mail (rramadeu at ufl dot edu).

 ## Overall pipeline of analysis
 It uses mainly R and bash scripts. `0_runAll.sh` is a wrap-up bash script to run all the steps.
 For a comprehensive reproduction, the scripts are in order from 1 to 7.
+It just loops for for **three** replicates.
+You can extend the loops throughout the script for your aimed number.
+For three replicates it takes approximately XX hours to run.
 It follows a short description of the content and steps.

 ## Folders:
 `PedigreeSimInput` folder with the necessary parameters for PedigreeSim software.
 The files starting with 0 are common for all the ploidies: